 Required Core Courses: (12 credits)

-- URB 8010: Urban Theory & Praxis — in this seminar course, students examine the conceptual dilemmas presented when analyzing cities and ‘the urban’ and explore the insights offered by a variety of theoretical perspectives.
+- URB 8010: Urban Theory & Praxis — in this seminar course, students examine the conceptual dilemmas presented when analyzing cities and ‘the urban’ and explore the insights offered by various theoretical perspectives.

-- URB 8020: Global Urban Trajectories— this course provides students with an understanding of the development of cities in time and space.
+- URB 8020: The Remaking of Cities— this course provides students with an understanding of the development of cities in time and space.
 Discussions compare and debate urban processes from the ancient polis to the mega-cities of the twenty-first century.

-- GEOG 6532 or PMAP 8561: Geographical Information Systems —GIS is a vital and in-demand skill for urban researchers, and provides students with an adaptive methodological toolkit for data visualization and analysis.
+- URB 8097, GEOG 6532 or PMAP 8561: Geographical Information Systems —GIS is a vital and in-demand skill for urban researchers, and provides students with an adaptive methodological toolkit for data visualization and analysis.

 Electives: (12 credits) Elective Course Descriptions